The constellation Andromeda the Chained Lady

-Category: Space Hits: 0The W-shaped constellation Cassiopeia points to the stars of the constellation Andromeda, with the spiral galaxy inside the border of Andromeda.
+Category: Space Hits: 11The W-shaped constellation Cassiopeia points to the stars of the constellation Andromeda, with the spiral galaxy inside the border of Andromeda.

 The constellation Andromeda is named for the daughter of Queen Cassiopeia and King Cepheus of Greek mythology.
 Andromeda has the nickname of the Chained Lady because her parents chained her up and offered her as a sacrifice to appease the sea monster Cetus.
 In the story, she is saved by Perseus and eventually becomes his queen.
 All these mythological characters are now visible as constellations in the night sky.